sburba/cryptotracker/README.md

 historical table to keep the hot table relatively small or export it to another datastore for colder storage.

-Sampling metrics frequently will also benefit from splitting out the email processing into its own background task as described in the handling many users section as it will reduce the run time of the ingest job
+Sampling metrics frequently will also benefit from splitting out the email processing into its own background task as described in the handling many users section as it will reduce the run time of the ingest job.

 ### Handling many users